bjpeixoto/fantasypunk/01-basic-rules.md

 When you start the game, determine what those items are: something you wield, wear, fear, seek and hide.

-Hold: Each item in your baggage starts with 3 Hold.
+Hold: Each item in your baggage starts with 0 weight.

-When you spend or lose all Hold from an Item it becomes a Burden.
+When you rely on your baggage, add 1 Weight to the item you relied on.

+When any item accumulates 3 Weight, it becomes a Burden, and you can't rely on it for the time being.

 When all items in your Baggage become Burdens, you become Overwhelmed.

 ## Moves

-The core procedures of the game.
+Most of the core procedures of the game fall into this category.
 Each move is a small block of rules that apply to a specific situation.
 When you trigger a move, follow its instructions.

 ## Debts

 A form of bond with an entity that must be repaid somehow.
-When your debt grows too much, that entity will find a way to collect.
+When a debt grows too large, that entity will find a way to collect.

 ## Obligations